 In 2004, the G550 team was awarded the 2003 Collier Trophy for “designing, testing and building an innovative aircraft while incorporating measurable safety enhancements and far-reaching advances in aerospace technology.”

 The fully equipped G550 offers a wide variety of cabin layouts and options that can accommodate up to 18 passengers.
 Passengers have the option of four living areas, sleeping for up to eight and a galley that can be located forward or aft.

+- more -

 The Gulfstream G280 is a super-midsize jet that performs like a much larger aircraft yet offers the best fuel efficiency in its class.
 The G280 easily accommodates up to 10 passengers in two distinct living areas with sleeping for five.
-The cabin features 19 super-sized windows, 100 percent fresh air and a rejuvenating low cabin altitude along with high-speed communication equipment and media systems.
+The cabin features 19 large, oval windows, 100 percent fresh air and a rejuvenating low cabin altitude along with high-speed communication equipment and media systems.

 Powered by twin Honeywell engines, the G280’s maximum operating speed is Mach 0.85.
 Recently certified for steep approach at London City Airport, the aircraft offers excellent takeoff and landing agility.
 Travelers on the G280 can access demanding airports and quickly reach a high altitude above traffic and weather.
 Auto throttles and auto braking also give the G280 performance abilities to match those of a larger aircraft.